JiaGengChang/Whale/README.md

 # Whale Pro Micro

-This is a drop-in USB-C replacement for the sparkfun Pro Micro popular in split keyboards.
-It is a modified version of **[Goldfish]** by staticintlucas.
-Its name comes from the Mandarin word for goldfish, which sounds the same as Mandarin for whale.
+**Whale** is drop-in USB-C replacement for the sparkfun Pro Micro popular in split keyboards.
+It is a modified version of **[Goldfish]** by staticintlucas that uses a cheaply available USB-C receptacle.
+In Mandarin, goldfish sounds the same as whale.

+Link to [Schematics]
+Link to [PCB gerber files]

 ---